ViktorMaximovskiy88/Apollo_health/docs/DEVELOPMENT.md

 ### Issues with python version

-**Problem:** If your running into errors about your python version not matching the expected and `pyenv global VERSON` is not correcting it
+**Problem:** If you're running into errors about your python version not matching the expected and `pyenv global VERSON` is not correcting it

 Check which version of python you are using `python --version` and where it's pulling that version from `which python` from there you might need to update the symlink to `python` (remove the old link and create a new one).